 Step 13: Download the CSV

-Download the CSV and select the file and click on the Next button for further Migration
+Download the CSV and click on the Next button for further migration.

-Choose a name for migration and select other preferences based on your migration needs.
+Choose a name for the Dropbox to Google Shared Drive file transfer project and select other preferences based on your migration needs.
 Once done, click on the Next button.